ZSoleimani/Group-2-mlops-classification/README.md

 Each image has a resolution of 256x256 pixels and formatted in the JPG file type.
 The data provides a balanced representation of PC parts, which makes it suitable for a multi class classification task.

 ## Models
+Our primary focus will be on developing a simple convolutional neural network (CNN) architectur for the image classification task.
+The CNN will include layers for feature extraction (convolutional and pooling layers) and fully connected layers for classification.
+To optimize performance, we will experiment with the network architecture and hyperparameter settings using the tools provided in 02476.
+If needed, we might explore transfer learning using pre-trained models such as MobileNet or ResNet and fine-tuning them; we might also instead just experiment with the third party package, Albumentation, where two identical models are trained (one uses Albumentaion and one doesn't)and compared to quantify the efficacy of albumentation.